BrunaAlves/BrunaAlves/README.md

     - 👋 Hi!
-I’m Bruna, brazilian fullstack developer living in The Netherlands
+I’m Bruna, brazilian fullstack developer
     - 👀 I’m interested in code, cats, embroideries and books
     - 📚 Reading The Long Dark Tea-Time of the Soul
     - 📫 How to reach me brunahalves94@gmail.com